-Cellar 7 is in the heart of Downtown Houston providing more than just wine: join us for wine 101 classes, event tastings, wine dinners, or just a great place to get away.
+Cellar 7 is in the heart of Downtown Houston providing more than just wine: join us for event tastings, wine dinners, or just a great place to get away.
 You're welcome to hang out with a glass or bottle of wine, artisanal cocktails, or a local Texas brew.

 Join us before a baseball, soccer or basketball game, a night at the theater, or catching up with friends for a late night.

 We welcome you to host your events and gatherings at our little oasis along with a nice full dinner at our adjoining restaurant The District.

 Happy Hour 6 Drafts, $3 Domestic, $4 Imported